-Here, $(U=0)$ is an abbreviation for the concept $\bigsqcap_{i=1}^n\overline U_i$, we use similar abbreviations below.
-The counters $U_i$ and $V_i$ are incremented along $s$ analogously to how $A_i$ is incremented along $r$, so we omit details.
+Here, $(U=0)$ is an abbreviation for the concept $\bigsqcap_{i=0}^{n-1}\neg U_i$; we use similar abbreviations below without further notice.
+The counters $U_i$ and $V_i$ are incremented along $s$ in the same way as $A_i$ is incremented along $r$, so we omit details.
 Configurations of $M$ are represented between two consecutive points having $U$-counter value $0$.
-We next enforce the structure of the computation tree, assuming that $q_0\in Q_\forall$:
+We next enforce the structure of the computation tree (recall that $q_0\in Q_\forall$):

-These sentences enforce that all points which represent a configuration satisfy exactly one of $B_{\forall},B_{\exists}^1,B_{\exists}^2$ indicating the kind of configuration and, if existential, also a choice of the transition function.
+These concept inclusions enforce that all points which represent a configuration satisfy one of $B_{\forall},B_{\exists}^1,B_{\exists}^2$ indicating the kind of configuration and, if existential, also a choice of the transition function.
 The symbol $Z\in \Sigma$ enforces the branching.

 We next set the initial configuration, for input $w=a_0,\dots,a_{n-1}$.